cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 For this task, you'll need to do the following:

 1. Build the image with Docker.
-2. Upload your image to an Google Container Reigstry.
+2. Upload your image to a Google Container Registry.
 3. Launch the image using the Kubernetes cluster provided to you.
 4. Ensure that the container is running.